unicolet/opennms-sendevent-webhook/README.md

 Tokens must only contain mixed case letters and numbers.

-Suppose *auth_tokens* contains (on a single line, among others or alone) the following token:
+Suppose *auth_tokens* contains (on a single line, among others or alon) the following token:

     fghsAYYE7h287